wgroeneveld/brainbaking/content/post/2020/08/education-and-collaboration.md

 ### 2. Isolation

 Lortie's research in 1975 already concluded that teaching is marked by _privatism_: you do your thing, I do my thing - let's not interfere.
 You want me to use your tool?
 I'd rather not.
 Mine is better.
 I'm used to this one.
 Does this sound familiar?

-Cookson described it as:
+Cookson described it teaching (in higher education) as:

 > ...one of the most social occupations, but also one of the most isolating professions. <span>Cookson (2007)</span>